 Preparing visuals and an engaging copy

 This is about the challenge of getting the message out.
 Here it is useful to gather a list of possible organisations or identifiable individuals that may be supportive of the project or who have an intrinsic stake in the project.
+Again, develop a process for this stage, so that it becomes consistent over time.
 In some instances, the local authority would have a good number of contacts, too.
 Reaching the right members of the public thus becomes a question of finding the right identifiable groups and facilitating existing networks.

 Another popular alternative is to pay for targeted advertising on social media.
 Especially Facebook provides micro-targeting and can reach specific demographics based on smaller locations.
 Social media is also the ideal to reach younger demographics that may be more likely to use digital media than older groups.

-Finally, a physical presence is not to be underestimated.
-It is worth to spend some time considering where notes and leaflets could be left for individuals to pick them up and feedback later.
+Finally, a physical presence or materials are not to be underestimated: It is worth to spend some time considering where notes and leaflets could be left for individuals to pick them up and feedback later.
 It is often quite challenging to grab people’s attention through flyers and leaflets alone, which is why it is useful to tap into established networks (see point above).

 Hopefully, by now you have all key ingredients in place: easy to communicate goals, some suitable visuals, and a set of contacts to start with.
 Once a project is underway, especially when it runs online, it is good to arrange things as efficiently as possible while also making it as easy and convenient for target audiences to engage.

+Build a capacity to check in during the engagement activity and continue to communicate, not just at the beginning, but also halfway or towards the end of the engagement project.
 Digital-enabled approaches are perfectly suited for this approach.
 In the ‘gathering momentum’ step, a clear call to action can work wonders especially if combined with a clear link or address for individuals to go.
+Let participants sign up for updates, for instance, once they respondent.
 A digital-enabled approach can facilitate the convenience of online media, to help tailor the responses to the audience through interactive visuals and feedback channels that handle all the heavy lifting, such as automatic confirmations that responses were received.

-A digital-enabled approach can also provide a great foundation for workshops and public events if they communicate the same goals clearly.
+A digital-enabled approach can also compliment workshops and public events if they are designed around the same aim.
+This way participants will have the opportunity to prepare before meeting you or even after they go away, in case they had anything else to add.
 It is good to accept responses by writing or by email and collate those systematically for follow-up.
 Likewise, a digital-enabled approach helps respondents follow-up or input at a later date.

 Responding and actioning